What are Anti-Dumping Duties & How Do They Relate to Mattresses?

 The History of the Disruption in the Bedding Industry

 The disruption in the mattress industry is not just due to the recent rising numbers of imported mattresses.
-In fact, it started years ago with the growth of the online bed-in-a-box mattress industry.
-Mattress dumping didn’t actually become prevalent until the bed in a box was introduced.
+In fact, it started years ago with the growth of the online mattress-in-a-box industry.
+Mattress dumping didn’t actually become prevalent until the mattress in a box was introduced.

-The rise in popularity of memory foam was a significant contributor to the shift towards online mattress buying and bed-in-a-box brands partly due to the fact that memory foam was the easiest to compress and ship in a box.
-As other brands adopted the bed-in-a-box business model, they made improvements to the process and were soon compressing and shipping latex, hybrid, and innerspring beds alike.
+The rise in popularity of memory foam was a significant contributor to the shift towards online mattress buying and mattress-in-a-box brands partly due to the fact that memory foam was the easiest to compress and ship in a box.
+As other brands adopted the mattress-in-a-box business model, they made improvements to the process and were soon compressing and shipping latex, hybrid, and innerspring beds alike.

 In the race to cut costs, a few domestic mattress brands started sourcing materials from other countries, including China, or manufacturing their beds overseas and shipping them to consumers internationally.
 The desire to sell beds as competitively as possible resulted in some brands sacrificing quality and honesty to keep costs low.
 For example, companies such as Boyd Sleep switched from using domestic memory foam to sourcing their memory foam from China.
 In 2018, Nectar was penalized by the Federal Trade Commission and received criticism for claiming their beds were assembled in the U.S. when in reality they were fully manufactured and assembled in China.